Axway/amplify-central/content/en/docs/integrate_with_central/integrate-with-watchtopics.md

 weight: 100
 hide_readingtime: true
 ---
-Amplify enables the user to augment the default functionality through the integration of third-party systems and functionality.
+Amplify enables the user to augment the default functionality through the integration of third-party systems.
 One of the ways this can be accomplished is with inbuilt events in combination with watch topics.

 Common scenarios to integrate through watch topics are the following items: